chef/chef-web-docs/chef_master/source/azure_chef_cli.rst

    Supported options: ``"chef_node_name"``, ``"chef_server_url"`` (required), ``"environment"``, ``"secret"``, and ``"validation_client_name"`` (required).

 ``-O VALIDATOR_PEM``, ``--validation-pem VALIDATOR_PEM``
-   The location of the file that contains the key used when a chef-client is registered with a Chef server.
+   The location of the file that contains the key used when a Chef Infra Client is registered with a Chef Infra Server.
 A validation key is signed using the ``validation_client_name`` for authentication.
 Default value: ``/etc/chef/validation.pem``.

 ``-R RUN_LIST``, ``--run-list RUN_LIST``
    A comma-separated list of roles and/or recipes to be applied.